JuanmanDev/pager-service-problem/analysis.md

    or even could be possible that an alert should be closed by all technicians notified?\
    or even the should be closed only by the all technicians on the last-level notified?

+2. The 15 mins between slacing up the policy should be extaly 15 min or could be about 15 min?

 <br>

 # Supositions